 Xylitol is truly the darling of sugar substitutes today.
-The American Dietetic Association touts use of xylitol as offering health benefits such as reduced glycemic response as compared with sucrose, increased absorption of B vitamins and calcium, and even a reduction in dental caries risk.
+The American Dietetic Association touts its use, with this sugar alcohol sold alone and as a sweetener in a variety of processed foods.
+Health benefits include a reduced glycemic response compared with sucrose, increased absorption of B vitamins and calcium, and even a reduction in dental caries risk.

-Consequently, people with blood sugar issues are flocking to processed foods containing xylitol as a way to satisfy that sweet tooth without the downside of exacerbating the risk factors for Metabolic Syndrome: heart disease, stroke, and type 2 diabetes.
+Consequently, people with blood sugar issues are flocking to processed foods containing this alternative sweetener as a way to satisfy that sweet tooth without the downside of exacerbating the risk factors for Metabolic Syndrome.
+This condition is known for the markedly increased likelihood of developing heart disease, stroke, and type 2 diabetes.

-Even within the healthfood community, xylitol is almost universally considered a healthy substitute for sugar in particular because it doesn’t directly contribute toward the growth of intestinal yeasts aka Candida.
+Even the healthfood community almost universally considers this sugar alcohol to be a healthy substitute for sugar.
+A primary reason is that it doesn’t directly contribute toward the growth of intestinal yeasts aka Candida.

-Have you noticed that the check out aisles at healthfood stores are typically loaded with chocolates and other sweets containing at least some xylitol?
-The truth is that I have yet to talk with any healthy conscious person who suggests to me any downside to using xylitol other than the potential for intestinal cramps if you get too much.
+Have you noticed that the check out aisles at health food stores are typically loaded with chocolates and other sweets containing at least some xylitol?
+The truth is that I have yet to talk with any health-conscious person who suggests to me any downside other than the potential for intestinal cramps if you get too much.

 Xylitol is Naturally Found in Nature

 Xylitol is, after all, a naturally occurring substance.
-Manufacturers of xylitol market it as derived from xylan, which is found in the fibers of many plants including berries, oats, beets, sugar cane and birch.
-Sounds pretty harmless.
+Manufacturers of xylitol market it as derived from xylan.
+The fibers of many plants contain it, including berries, oats, beets, sugar cane and birch.
+Sounds pretty harmless at first glance.

 The FDA has even granted xylitol GRAS (Generally Recognized As Safe) status.
 You can’t get any safer than that, right?

-While it is true that xylitol is a naturally occurring substance, manufactured xylitol is another matter entirely.
-Commercially available xylitol is produced by the industrialized process of sugar hydrogenation.
-In order to hydrogenate anything, a catalyst is needed, and in the case of xylitol, Raney nickel is used which is a powdered nickel-aluminum alloy.
+It is true that xylitol is a naturally occurring substance.
+However, manufactured xylitol is another matter entirely.
+Food manufacturers produce it using the industrialized process of sugar hydrogenation.
+In order to hydrogenate anything, a catalyst is needed.
+In this case, Raney nickel is used which is a powdered nickel-aluminum alloy.
+(1, 2)

-While there is currently no literature on any detrimental health effects of consuming hydrogenated sugar, it is important to note that hydrogenated fats and oils were used for many years before the very damaging effects to health became widely known.
+There is currently no literature on any detrimental health effects of consuming hydrogenated sugar.
+However, food manufacturers widely used hydrogenated fats for decades before the very damaging effects of cardiovascular health became widely known!

-At that point, a process called “passive diffusion” takes place whereby the xylitol draws water into the bowels.
-This results in only partial breakdown of the xylitol.
-The unmetabolized portion ferments; the perfect environment for undesirable bacteria to grow.
+At that point, a process called “passive diffusion” takes place.
+This means that the xylitol draws water into the bowels.
+Only a partial breakdown is the end result.
+The unmetabolized portion ferments providing the perfect environment for undesirable bacteria to thrive and grow.

-And, while it is true that xylitol itself does not feed candida directly like sugar does and is even promoted as a useful part of the Candida Diet, the fermentation of undigested xylitol in the gut most definitely can exacerbate yeast problems, so don’t be fooled by that argument!
+It is true that xylitol itself does not feed candida directly as sugar does.
+As a result, this artificial sweetener is even promoted as a useful part of the Candida Diet.
+Unfortunately, the fermentation of undigested xylitol in the gut most definitely can exacerbate yeast problems.
+Don’t be fooled by this argument!